sagemath/trac_to_gh/Issue 3616.md

 # Issue 3616: flint hangs on itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3616

 Original creator: was